-#3 Sufficient Sample/ Initial Lack of Compliance -Initially, the subject stopped blowing before the minimum volume was obtained, stopping at the 8 second mark.
+#3 Sufficient Sample/ Initial Lack of Compliance - Initially, the subject stopped blowing before the minimum volume was obtained, stopping at the 8 second mark.
 A second attempt was made at the 12 second mark.
 Notice how the darker BrAC curve shows apparent drop when the new exhalation is attempted.
 This is normal and expected and is not indicative of an Invalid Sample.
 A drop in BrAC occurs as new breath of lower BrAC displaces air from the previous exhalation of higher BrAC.
-As the subject continues to blow, BrAC will continue to rise as it approaches a plateau as seen in the second attempt, which ultimately produced a valid test.
+As the subject continues to blow, BrAC will continue to rise as it approaches a plateau.
+This second attempt ultimately produced a sufficient sample and resulted in a valid test.
 The example also shows a brief interruption of the BrAC curve at 8 & 16 sec when the flow drops below the min.